SamyAliSanchez/SamyAliSanchez/README.md

 ## 🤔 About me:

-<p align="center"> "Tech lover, surf, food enthusiast & passionate for animals.
-I embrace innovation by creating a culture of inclusiveness and social respect.
-My background: Software engineer banking and frontend developer.
-You are welcome to check my work out."</p>
+<p align="center"> "Passionate web developer with a strong background in both banking software engineering and frontend development.
+I thrive on creating innovative and user-centric solutions while promoting inclusivity and social respect in the tech community.
+When I'm not coding, you can find me exploring the waves, enjoying delicious food, or spending time with animals.
+Always eager to collaborate and share ideas—feel free to explore my work and reach out!"</p>
 <br>

 - 📫 How to reach me: ...